 4. How to evaluate Liquid funds?

 a.
 Fund returns

-Fund performance plays a crucial role in selection of appropriate funds.
+Fund performance plays a crucial role in the selection of appropriate funds.
 You may seek funds which have delivered consistent returns over different time horizons.
-Choose funds which have outperformed their benchmark and peer funds in a consistent manner across say say 3, 5 and 10 years.
-However, remember to analyse the fund performance which matches your investment horizon to get relevant results.
+Choose funds which have outperformed their benchmark and peer funds in a consistent manner across say 3, 5 and 10 years.
+However, remember to analyze the fund performance which matches your investment horizon to get relevant results.

 b.
 Fund history

 History of the fund house becomes an important criterion towards fund selection.
 Fund houses which have a strong history of consistent performance in the investment domain may be trusted to stay resilient during slumps and market rally.
 A fund house that has a consistent track record for at least say 5 to 10 years is the one that you may go for.